MITRECND/picaboo/README.md

 # PICaboo

 A Windows based dumper utility for malware analysts and reverse engineers whose aim is to dump crypted Position Independent Code (PIC).
+The tool has seen the most success when analyzing modular/plugin-based malware.

 ## Overview